History of Woman Suffrage and League of Women Voters in Cuyahoga County 1911-1945 by Virginia Clark Abbott

 In 1910, Cleveland women formally organized for suffrage, energized by seasoned suffragist Elizabeth Hauser, who was also Tom L. Johnson’s secretary and his collaborator in his autobiography My Story.
 CLO officers like Belle Sherwin and Marie Jenney Howe quickly joined the Cleveland Woman Suffrage Association, which launched an effort to sign up new members and elect delegates in favor of suffrage to the 1912 Ohio constitutional convention.

-Sherwin was a founder and the first president of the CLO.
-The daughter of Henry Sherwin, the founder of the Sherwin Williams Company, she graduated Phi Beta Kappa from Wellesley College in 1890, then spent a year studying history at Oxford University, before returning to Cleveland.
+Sherwin was a founder and the first president the CLO.
+The daughter of Henry Sherwin, the founder of the Sherwin Williams Company, she graduated Phi Beta Kappa from Wellesley College, then spent a year studying history at Oxford University, before returning to Cleveland.
 The CLO led her into other welfare organizations, including the Public Health Nursing Association and the Federation for Charity and Philanthropy.
 Sherwin claimed that she had to overcome her “natural shrinking from publicity” when she joined the new suffrage organization.